Expert Insights

-Paying for Alcohol and Drug Rehab in Allentown, PA
+Paying for Alcohol and Drug Rehab in Allentown

 Making quality treatment accessible to everyone is a priority.
-Lehigh County opened three drug rehabs to offer free or low-cost services to those who qualify.
-The county also contracts with existing Allentown drug rehabs and Lehigh County alcohol rehabs to provide funding for people who need treatment but cannot afford it.5
+Lehigh County opened three addiction treatment centers to offer free or low-cost services to those who qualify.
+The county also contracts with existing Allentown drug rehabs and Lehigh County alcohol rehabs to provide funding for people who need treatment but cannot afford it.

-Services available at any stage of a substance use disorder include long-term and short-term inpatient and outpatient detox and rehab, transitional living, prevention, and intervention.
+Services available at any stage of a substance use disorder include long-term and short-term inpatient and outpatient programs, transitional living, prevention, and intervention.
 The Lehigh County drug rehabs for adults are the Allentown Center for Recovery and Change on Hamilton.
-For youths, the county created the REACH LV Youth Recovery Center.5
+For youths, the county created the REACH LV Youth Recovery Center.

 As you enter the treatment process, you may find that you qualify for help from Medicaid or Medicare.
-For anyone already receiving Medicaid or Medicare, you must know most plans offer excellent coverage for inpatient and outpatient treatment if you receive treatment from an Allentown drug rehab that accepts Medicaid or Medicare.
+For anyone already receiving Medicaid or Medicare, you must know most plans offer excellent coverage for inpatient and outpatient treatment if you receive treatment from accredited Allentown drug rehabs that accept Medicaid or Medicare.

 For example, if your household has three children between the ages of 6 to 19, your monthly income cannot be higher than $2,553 to qualify for Medicaid.

 Medicare is an insurance program for those 65 and over or those under 65 with a disability.
 Medicare is divided into parts A, B, C, and D, with additional Medicare savings program options.
-Medicare part A covers your inpatient drug rehab in Allentown stays, and part B covers outpatient services.
-Part C is a combination plan of A and B, while part D covers prescription costs.7
+Medicare Part A covers your inpatient drug rehab in Allentown stays, and Part B covers outpatient services.
+Part C is a combination plan of A and B, while part D covers prescription costs.

 Medicare requires meeting monthly premiums and copays, but for many, this cost is very low, or there is no cost.

-Private insurance plans are accepted at many Lehigh County alcohol rehabs and drug rehabs.
+Private insurance plans are accepted at many Allentown alcohol rehabs and drug rehabs.
 Standard private insurance plans include Cigna, Geisinger, Highmark, Blue Cross Blue Shield, and Ambetter, among others.
 Private insurance varies greatly, depending on your individual needs.
 Most require monthly premiums, deductibles, and copays.

 Some quality treatment centers, like the Allentown Comprehensive Treatment Center, accept commercial insurance, Medicaid, and Medicare and have self-pay options.